Gordon Pinsent: Career

 Pinsent's professional acting career began in 1957 at Winnipeg's Theatre 77 (later known as the Royal Manitoba Theatre Centre) under the direction of John Hirsch.
 In the years that followed, he performed in many theatrical productions in Winnipeg, in Toronto at the Crest Theatre and at the Stratford Festival.

 In the early 1960s, he appeared in Festival, Scarlett Hill and The Forest Rangers.
 He later became a staple of Canadian television with roles including the series Quentin Durgens, M.P., A Gift to Last (which he created), The Red Green Show, Due South, Wind at My Back, and Power Play.

-Pinsent's film roles include The Rowdyman, Who Has Seen the Wind, John and the Missus, The Shipping News and Away from Her.
+Pinsent's film roles included The Thomas Crown Affair, The Rowdyman, Who Has Seen the Wind, John and the Missus, The Shipping News and Away from Her.
 He wrote the screenplays for The Rowdyman and John and the Missus.
 Perhaps his best known early film role was that of the president of the United States in the 1970 science fiction cult classic Colossus: The Forbin Project.
 His other plays include Easy Down Easy (1987) and Brass Rubbings (1989).

 One of Pinsent's largest roles was playing the character of Hap Shaughnessy on The Red Green Show from 1991 to 2006.
 Hap was notorious for telling largely exaggerated stories about his past.
 He was frequently called out on his fabrications by his friend Red Green (played by Canadian comedian and show co-creator Steve Smith) or others.

 His first memoir, By the Way, was published in 1992 by Stoddart Publishing.
 His second, Next (with George Anthony), was published in 2012 by McClelland and Stewart.

 On March 8, 2007, it was publicly announced in Toronto, Ontario, Canada, that Pinsent had accepted the appointment of honorary chairman of the "Building for the Future" fundraising campaign for The Royal Canadian Regiment Museum.

 During the 2008, 2010, and 2011 summer periods of CBC Radio One, Pinsent presented a radio documentary series called The Late Show featuring extended obituaries of notable Canadians whom the producers believed deserved attention.

 Pinsent appeared in one of Canadian director Stephen Dunn's early short films titled Life Doesn't Frighten Me, which won various awards, including the CBC Short Film Face-Off, with a cash prize of C$30,000.
 The film also won awards at the Toronto Student Film Festival and the Tribeca Film Festival in 2013.

 He had a guest starring role as Maurice Becker on the February 3, 2010, episode of Canadian television series Republic of Doyle.
 He was also a featured guest reader on Bookaboo.

 He attained notoriety when a comedic segment of him reading dramatically from Justin Bieber's autobiography on This Hour Has 22 Minutes went viral on October 20, 2010.